dartoos-dev/eo_color/README.md

 `Iterable<Color>` object.

-Except for the _White_ and _Black_ classes, there is a corresponding "plural" class for each color class - accent colors included - that implements the _Swatch_ interface.
-For example, the _Greys_ class represents 10 shades of grey — as defined by the Material Design standard.

-In this way, the declaration `Greys().colors` retrieves 10 shades of grey; the higher the index, the darker the color.
+Except for the _White_ and _Black_ classes, there is a corresponding "plural" class for each color class — accent colors included — that implements the _Swatch_ interface.
+For example, the declaration `Greys().colors` will retrieve 10 shades of grey; the higher the index, the darker the color.

 For a red color gradient: